Driver rescued after car flips on Palmetto Expressway in Medley

 MIAMI-DADE COUNTY, Fla. - A 26-year-old driver was pulled from his car Friday morning by Miami-Dade Fire Rescue personnel after it flipped over in a construction area on the Palmetto Expressway in Medley.

 The crash was reported in the median of the highway near Northwest 74th Street.
-Law enforcement on the scene said the teen hit a barricade, went airborne and landed in the hole.
+Law enforcement officials at the scene said the car hit a barricade, went airborne and landed in a hole.

 More Traffic Headlines